spencertipping/tau/doc/compiler-structures.md

 This provides enough machinery to do the critical steps:

 1. Track ξs by name (Ξ)
-2. Create ψs as necessary to connect ξs together (γ)
+2. Create ψs as necessary to connect ξs together (Γ)
-3. Associatively combine γs before they are applied (Γ)
+3. Associatively combine Γs before they are applied (Γ)

 Ξ provides storage for named ξs, all of which are weak.

 ## Strong and weak ξ
-ξi can be weakened during the handoff to γ. **Ξ always holds strong references** because otherwise the ξ would be instantly deallocated during Γ construction.
+ξi can be weakened during the handoff to Γ. **Ξ always holds strong references** because otherwise the ξ would be instantly deallocated during Γ construction.